ucdavis-bioinformatics-training/2021-August-Single-Cell-RNA-Seq-Analysis/data_analysis/scRNA_Workshop-PART6.md

 ##  ....detecting modules..
 ##  ....calculating module eigengenes..
 ##  ....checking kME in modules..
-##      ..removing 67 genes from module 1 because their KME is too low.
+##      ..removing 599 genes from module 1 because their KME is too low.
+##      ..removing 65 genes from module 2 because their KME is too low.
-##      ..removing 43 genes from module 3 because their KME is too low.
+##      ..removing 48 genes from module 4 because their KME is too low.
-##      ..removing 2 genes from module 12 because their KME is too low.
+##      ..removing 7 genes from module 6 because their KME is too low.
 ##  ..merging modules that are too close..
 ##      mergeCloseModules: Merging modules whose distance is less than 0.15
 ##        Calculating new MEs...